 The facility will be a significant boost for the local economy, helping to create local jobs and generating more business in the region.

 Development approval was granted in 2016.
-Construction is planned to begin late 2017.
+Construction began in late 2017.
 Upon completion, Windlab will remain a major owner in the project and will continue to manage the project from its global operations hub in Canberra.

 See here for more details.